Hassaan-Qaisar/web_engg_project/README.md

-# Ecommerce Website - MERN Stack
+# Web Engineering End-Semester Project: Ecommerce Website - MERN Stack

 This project is an ecommerce website developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It serves as the end semester project for the Web Engineering course at NUST.